 Today’s Lee Valley, where our story is set, is dominated by the constant bustle and buzz of Tralee, the largest town in County Kerry.
 But in the fields beyond, a quieter landscape still holds dominion.
 Here, farmers tend their pastures much as they have always done in the flat, low-lying valley nestled between the Stack’s and Slieve Mish Mountains.
 Despite their obvious differences, these contrasting environments both owe their origins to a single source: the River Lee.
 This river has been the central character in the area’s human history from the moment the first Mesolithic people turned their paddles upstream in exploration.
 In the story to come, we will meet a procession of their descendants: men, women and children who called the river valley home across almost 6,000 years.
 Among them are the pioneering farmers who laboured on the region’s first houses, and the holy men and women who bent their communities towards monumental achievements.
 We will encounter people who bore witness to the arrival of the first metals in the Lee Valley, and draw back the veil on how they parted with their dead.
 We will step through the thresholds of modest homes that stood at the dawn of Christianity in Ireland, and end our journey with the abandoned cottages of the Great Famine’s tragic victims.

-This audio guide was written by Damian Shiels and edited by Neil Jackman, with the support of Paul O’Keeffe and Rónán Swan of Transport Infrastructure Ireland.
+This audiobook was written by Damian Shiels and edited by Neil Jackman, with the support of Paul O’Keeffe and Rónán Swan of Transport Infrastructure Ireland.
 The story was narrated by Gerry O’Brien and recorded at Bluebird Studios with sound engineer Declan Lonergan and producer Róisín Burke.

 Hidden Voices: the archaeology of the M8 Fermoy–Mitchelstown motorway